 Where the complaint concerns a third party used by the school; the school will pass the details to them to answer directly.

 The majority of concerns can be dealt with without resorting to the formal complaints procedure.
 Where you have a concern about any aspect of the school or your child’s education or wellbeing, please raise this with Mark Hazzard (Headteacher) via the telephone, email or in person.
 Ideally, he will be able to address your concerns on the spot, or can arrange a meeting with you to discuss the issue.

 If you have a child with Special Educational Needs, please raise your concerns with Tom Hill (SENCo).

-Full details on the complaints procedure can be found in the Complaints Policy which is located on the Policies page of the website.
+Full details on the complaints procedure can be found in the Complaints Policy which is located on the Policies Page.